rhyslwells/Data-Archive/content/standardised/semi-structured data.md

 | Record 2 | \"{'id': 2, 'name': 'John D'}\" |

 It is often relatively straightforward to convert semi-structured data into structured data.
-Converting semi-structured data into structured data is often done during the [data transformation](term/data%20transformation.md) stage in an [ETL](ETL.md) or [ELT](term/elt.md) process.
+Converting semi-structured data into structured data is often done during the [Data Transformation](Data%20Transformation.md) stage in an [ETL](ETL.md) or [ELT](term/elt.md) process.